darwinyusef/100exHuggingFacePytorchTensorFlowSklearn/README.md

-# 100 Exercises With Sklearn
+# 100 Exercises With Tensorflow, Pytorch Hugging face and Transform

 100 exercises with scikit-learn